 CPS provides health evaluations and related health services to students at no cost to parents.
 CPS is able to receive federal Medicaid reimbursement to offset some of the costs of providing some health services.
 In order to receive Medicaid reimbursements, a parent/guardian must consent to allow CPS to share his/her child's health information with the State of Illinois for billing purposes.
 The State must keep each student's information confidential and may only use it for the purpose of determining payments to CPS.
-When an IEP is finalized, CPS asks parents/guardians if they consent to allow CPS to seek Medicaid reimbursement for eligible health services - at no cost to the family.
 Whether or not CPS is reimbursed has no impact on the family's insurance or benefits programs.
-Further, students will continue to receive the health services described in their IEPs regardless of whether their parents/guardians provide consent to bill Medicaid.
-The parents/guardians' consent is only required once while the child continues to receive IEP services, including health services.
+Further, students will continue to receive any health services regardless of whether their parents/guardians provide consent to bill Medicaid.
+The parents/ guardians' consent is only required once while the child continues to receive health services.
 This Notice is to inform the parents/guardians that CPS will continue to follow their decision regarding consent to bill Medicaid until the parents/guardians notify CPS of a change.